Collective coupling of driven multilevel atoms and its effect on four-wave mixing: Two four level atoms

+The atoms are driven by two co-propagating pump lasers of variable powers and detunings.
+Their powers are chosen to give way to similar Rabi frequencies $(\Lambda_{01}\simeq \Lambda_{12})$, as done in recent experiments with atomic clouds~\cite{Cere_2018,Tellez_2022}.
+To better capture the competition between the driving fields and atomic separations, we report results for Rabi frequencies of the same order of magnitude of the highest individual decay rate $\Gamma_{01}$, with $\Lambda_{01}$ and $\Lambda_{12}$ ranging from $15$ to $45$\,MHz.
+With the dipole moments oriented as $\hat{p}_{0,1}=\hat{p}_{3,2}$ and $\hat{p}_{0,3}=\hat{p}_{1,2}$ while $\hat{p}_{0,1}^*\cdot\hat{p}_{1,2}=0$, a closed loop transition is guaranteed for $\hat{p}_{m,n}$ circularly polarized.
+The co-propagating configuration of the pump lasers further diminishes remaining Doppler effects by the selection of velocities mechanism.
+Nevertheless, an ultracold sample (T$\sim 1\mu$K) similar to that achieved in~\cite{Bromley_2016} would avoid any significant Doppler effect without requiring a velocity selection scheme.

-We consider important to point out two key differences between our description below and the standard approach used to describe the light generated by this system~\cite{Genes2022}.
-First, we maintain all states throughout the description.
-The state $\vert 1 \rangle_{\alpha}$ is usually adiabatically eliminated for the large detunings $\delta_{1}$ considered here~\cite{Brion_2007, Petruccione_2007}.
-We show that, once dressed by the pump beams and dipole-dipole couplings, this state leads to a coupled state whose frequency is brought close to resonance to other relevant states, thus affecting the optical response of the system [Sec.~\ref{subsec:coll_dressed}].
-Second, we make explicit that there is no external beam connecting~$\vert 3 \rangle$ to the other states.
-It has been shown that the population inversion between levels $\vert 2 \rangle$ and $\vert 3 \rangle$ induced by the two-photon transition leads to lasing scheme in a many-atom system~\cite{Malcuit_1985}.
-The generated field can then be used to generate an efficient frequency up-conversion when two infrared low power laser fields are converted spontaneously into infrared and blue radiation in a rubidium gas~\cite{Zibrov2002}.
-Usually, the transition is closed by a weak seeding-field~\cite{Becerra2008,Willis2010}.
-We are interested in exploring how atom-atom correlations give rise to a self-seeding field, i.e., a four wave mixing effect without an external, weak pump field coupling the $\vert 3 \rangle$ and $\vert 0\rangle$ levels to enhance the cascade transition $\vert 2 \rangle\rightarrow\vert 3 \rangle\rightarrow\vert 0\rangle$.
+We consider it important to highlight two key differences between our description below and the standard approach used to depict the light generated by this system~\cite{Genes_2022}.
+First, we retain all atomic states throughout the analysis.
+The state $\vert 1 \rangle_{\alpha}$ is typically adiabatically eliminated due to the large detunings $\delta_{1}$ considered here~\cite{Brion_2007, Breuer_2007}.
+We demonstrate that, when dressed by the pump beams and dipole-dipole couplings, this state plays a significant role in the cascaded photons and, consequently, in the optical response of the system [Sec.~\ref{subsec:coll_dressed}].
+Second, we explicitly state that there is no external beam connecting ~$\vert 3 \rangle_{\alpha}$ to the other states.
+It has been shown that the population inversion between levels $\vert 2 \rangle_{\alpha}$ and $\vert 3 \rangle_{\alpha}$ induced by the two-photon transition leads to lasing in a many-atom system~\cite{Malcuit_1985}.
+The amplified field can then be used to efficiently convert two low-power infrared laser fields into infrared and blue radiation in a rubidium gas through frequency up-conversion~\cite{Zibrov_2002}.
+The process is usually made efficient by closing the $\vert 3 \rangle_{\alpha}$ to $\vert 0 \rangle_{\alpha}$ transition via a weak seeding-field~\cite{Becerra_2008,Willis_2010}.
+We show here how atom-atom correlations give rise to a self-seeding field, leading to four-wave mixing where the cascade transition $\vert 2 \rangle_{\alpha} \rightarrow\vert 3 \rangle_{\alpha}\rightarrow\vert 0\rangle_{\alpha}$ exhibits coherence properties without an external pump field coupling states $\vert 3 \rangle_{\alpha}$ and $\vert 0\rangle_{\alpha}$.